October 2024

 “We’re not leaving,” Keyes said.
 “We want to ensure that the work we’ve done together is not just sustained but continues to grow.”

-Promise Heights and B’More For Healthy Babies has a presence there, in addition to Family Connections, Maryland CASH Campaign and other local partners.
-These centers where children 0-4 years old can learn and play while their caregivers receive services are called Patty Centers under the state’s Blueprint.
-This center is taking a step further by intending to be a licensed daycare for the community later this year, offering 24 slots to neighborhood families at no cost.
+Promise Heights and B’more for Healthy Babies has a presence there, in addition to Family Connections, Maryland CASH Campaign, and other local partners.
+These centers where children through 4 years old can learn and play while their caregivers receive services are called Patty Centers under the state’s Blueprint.
+This center is taking it a step further by intending to be a licensed day care for the community later this year, offering 24 slots to neighborhood families at no cost.